KalSyl/NextCloud-Proxmox-Configuration/README.md

 Select Memory.
 I usually do 4096 for a normal install, and 8192 when wanting to use office/apps.
 Click "Next".

 Configure Nextwork.
 Static IP can be set to whatever you want.
-If you have no idea, close the window and click on the node, and then shell.
+If you have no idea, close the window and click on the , and then shell.
 Enter the following command:
 ```
 ip route | grep default
 ```